ordinalpunks/ordinalpunks.starter/README.md

 ## Usage

-Use `Feedtxt::Parser.parse` to read / parse feeds in text (using the Feed.TXT) format.
+Use `Feedtxt.parse` to read / parse feeds in text using the Feed.TXT format also known as RSS (Really Simple Sharing) 5.0 ;-).
 The parse method will return an array:

 ```